Best Non Dairy Milk for Frothing: Is There a Winner?

 I’m sure you’ve heard about Oatly Barista Edition.
 Every supermarket, coffee expo and billboard (or so it seems) is blaring the plant milk’s promises of barista results for all the world to see.

-A good alternative is Califia Farms Barista Blend, which is widely available on Amazon.
+Another great option is Califia Farms Barista Blend.
 In fact, it’s pretty much exactly the same as Oatly’s product in that it solves the fundamental problem of how to create stable oat milk foam.
 So how is this possible?

 Cue the additives.